Conformal inflation in the metric-affine geometry: Conformal inflation

 We saw that both the exact $\SO(1,1)$ and $\groupO(2)$ symmetry equally lead to the free massless scalar with a cosmological constant.
-However once they are explicitly broken, they derive the two different inflationary models, both of which are well-motivated by the CMB observation, as we will see in the next subsection.
+However once they are explicitly broken, they give rise to two different inflationary models both of which are well motivated by the CMB observation, as we will see in the next subsection.